(All names and identifying information have been changed to protect the individual)

 First of all, attention must be given as to how the fertilized egg would be implanted in the first place.
 It’s my understanding that not all of the fertilized eggs (babies) are implanted in the uterus.
 This would be unethical since human life is created but not given continued life.
 There is an aspect of invitro that doesn’t respect the fact that children are a part of marriage.
 To carry a child fathered and then mothered by someone else interrupts the sacred process of creation that God ordained.
 There are more than just sexual ethics at stake.
 Procreation is reserved for the marriage relationship.

-My opinion is that the arguments against surrogacy are stronger than the arguments for it.
+In my view, the arguments against surrogacy are stronger than the arguments for.
 God can provide children through adoption.
 We are adopted as His children, and there is another way for a childless couple.
-I’m 99% convinced this would not be good, but became 100% convinced when I realized there is often a good deal of money involved.
-In essence, it is being hired as a human reproductive vehicle, paid to deliver a desirable product to a family as a result of a pleasurable, bodily function to human beings (sex).
+I’m 99% convinced this would not be good, but became 100% convinced when I realized there was a good deal of money involved.
+In essence it is being hired as a human reproductive vehicle, paid to deliver a desirable product to a family as a result of a pleasurable, bodily function to human beings (sex).
+The Center for Bioethics and Culture says, “A review of most agency websites reveals a dehumanizing approach where patients are referred to as ‘clients,’ surrogate mothers are referred to as ‘carriers,’ and surrogate pregnancy arrangements referred to as ‘sales.’”
+(See Three Things You Should Know about Surrogacy.)